Bannsaenger/ioBroker.pjlink/README.md

 -->
 ### **WORK IN PROGRESS**
 * (Bannsaenger) changed some info logs to debug.
 Fixed one power state issue.
+* (Bannsaenger) redo of mute status handling.
+Needs my fork of node-pjlink for now.

 ### 0.0.1 (2022-10-13)
 * (Bannsaenger) initial release